 wal_writer_delay, because the WAL writer tries to optimize performance by writing whole pages to disk at a time when the database is very busy.

-WAL replication in AWS RDS PostgreSQL
+WAL replication in Amazon RDS PostgreSQL

 RDS users can replicate data from a primary PostgreSQL database instance to one or more standby or read replica instances, via two features: